hochunlin/mesti_jl_internal/mumps/README.md

 If any of them does not run successfully, look back at the compilation of MUMPS or the Julia interface to see if there were serious warning messages.

 If they all pass, congratulations!
 You are done.

 You are ready to install MESTI.jl.
-Please go back to install [MESTI.jl](../#installation)
+Please go back to [install MESTI.jl](../#installation).